elliewitham/elliewitham.github.io/about.md

 Starbucks Barista

-<a href="https://cssh.northeastern.edu/wp-content/uploads/2023/05/Witham_Ellie_Library-of-Congress-scaled.jpg">Research Intern at the Kluge Center</a> within the Library of Congress
+<a href="https://cssh.northeastern.edu/wp-content/uploads/2023/05/Witham_Ellie_Library-of-Congress-scaled.jpg" target="_blank">Research Intern at the Kluge Center</a> within the Library of Congress

 Undergraduate Student Fundraiser at the Northeastern University Telefund